Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 **Folctha colony, Cimbrean, The Far Reaches**

 Back on Earth, much thought and theorycrafting had gone into the problem of supplying the soldiers for the possibility of shipboard combat, where a stray bullet could mean fatal decompression, even with the damage control fields.
-Options had been considered up to and including reviving kinetic pulse weaponry, but with the tactical environment now apparently including things that were similarly tough to humanity---not to mention other humans---that project had been abandoned.
+Options had been considered up to and including reviving kinetic pulse weaponry, but with the tactical environment now apparently including things that were similarly tough to humanity - not to mention other humans - that project had been abandoned.
 Again.

 The fact was, the only weaponry that could reliably hurt humans, or anything that had the ability to stand up to a human in combat, was also dangerous to starships and there was no way around that.

-*Unless*---and Legsy was shamelessly self-congratulatory about this---you gave up on relying on the gun to be everything at once, and took a look at the ammo instead.
+*Unless* - and Legsy was shamelessly self-congratulatory about this - you gave up on relying on the gun to be everything at once, and took a look at the ammo instead.
 Starships meant corridors.
 Corridors meant shotguns.
 Shotguns meant buckshot and slugs for dealing with humans, birdshot for the squishy ones.
 Problem solved.
 The smaller pellets of birdshot would have a much lower chance of damaging a starship, but were still devastating to alien flesh, and if you came across anything tougher, you just needed to use different ammo.
 Problem fucking solved.

 The rest had involved persuading the mission planners to furnish their armory with magazine-fed SPAS-15s, which could rapidly change ammo types in response to a shifting tactical situation, rather than tube-fed M1014s which were a little less flexible.
 That had been easy once Powell had been convinced to back his towering celtic gun-nut comrade.
 Predicting the need to possibly arm the civilian colonists, the soldiers had arrived with more than they themselves could possibly use, and "losing" one of the shotguns to "Operational circumstances" seemed only reasonable considering how well Saunders had held up his end of the bargain.
 It went down on the paperwork as having been dismantled for spare parts, and the ammo was written off to "water damage".